wikimedia/pywikibot/pywikibot/README.rst

 **External software can be used with Pywikibot:**
   * Pydot, Pyparsing and Graphviz for use with interwiki_graph.py
-  * JSON for use with site.py, bot.py
-  * MySQLdb to access MySQL database for use with pagegenerators.py
+  * PyMySQL to access MySQL database for use with pagegenerators.py
-  * PyGoogle to access Google Web API and PySearch to access Yahoo!
-Search Web Services for use with pagegenerators.py
+  * google to access Google Web API for use with pagegenerators.py

 Pywikibot makes use of some modules that are part of python, but that